Giusi: I’m positive. Stop judging us.

 On World AIDS Day, which is celebrated on December 1 worldwide, we tell his story.

-“After the virus diagnosis, I was hospitalised.
+“After the virus diagnosis and test, I was hospitalised.
 A few hours later, I fell into a coma due to pneumocystosis, an opportunistic infection from AIDS.
 I remained comatose for 50 days.
 When I woke up, I was told I had little time left to live.”

 Currently, there are 38 million people worldwide living with HIV.
 In Italy, 120 thousand people are under treatment.
 In 2019, 571 new cases of AIDS and 2,531 new diagnoses were reported.
 This equates to 4.2 new cases per one hundred thousand residents.